harmbandstra/edexmllib/README.md

 # Development

 The library uses [xsd2php](https://github.com/goetas-webservices/xsd2php) for creating [JMS Serializer](http://jmsyst.com/libs/serializer) definition files.
-These files are used to deserialize the XML into PHP objects.
+These files are used to deserialize the XML into bite-sized PHP objects.

 ## Generate classes

-To generate new classed and JMS Serializer configuration based on the XSD files, run: `php vendor/bin/xsd2php convert config.yml src/xsd/*.xsd`
+To generate new classed and JMS Serializer configuration based on the XSD files, run:

+`php vendor/bin/xsd2php convert config.yml src/xsd/*.xsd`

+This is only needed when the specification changes.